Syed Ahmad Barelvi: Early life and education

-Later career and military service
+Early career

-After his tutelage under Shah Abdul Aziz from 1806 to 1811, Syed Ahmad began his career as a Pindari horse soldier in the militia of Amir Khan Pindari, a military expeditionary at the age of 25.
-This was an era where large numbers of North Indian Muslim horsemen from the Uttar Pradesh region were unemployed and saw a destruction of their livelihood due to the fall of Muslim rule, and a large number of those disaffected turned into plunderers known as the Pindari freebooters who fought merely for loot and plunder to establish power.
+After his tutelage under Shah Abdul Aziz, Syed Ahmad began his career as a military expeditionary Pindari horseman in the militia of Amir Khan Pindari, at the age of twenty-five.
+During this period many of the north Indian Muslim horsemen from Awadh were unemployed and saw a destruction of their livelihood due to the fall of Muslim rule; a large number of those disaffected turned into freebooters known as the Pindari who were usually unpaid and relied entirely on loot.

-In 1817, after the Third Anglo-Maratha War, Amir Khan allied with the East India Company, the Governor-General and Commander-in-Chief, the Marquess of Hastings, resolved to defeat the Pindaris whom they deemed a menace.
-The Treaty of Gwalior severed the link between them and Scindia.
+During the third Anglo-Maratha war in 1817, Amir Khan allied with the East India Company.
+The British Governor-General and Commander-in-Chief, Francis Rawdon-Hastings, resolved to defeat the Pindaris whom he deemed a menace.
+The treaty of Gwalior severed the link between them and Scindia.
 Moreover, the treaty required the latter to join forces with the East India Company to eliminate the Pindaris and Pathans.
-Bowing to the inevitable, Amir Khan came to terms with the English, agreeing to disband his men in return for a large stipend and recognition as a hereditary Nawab, who quietly settled down to consolidate his little state.
-Being against this treaty, Syed Ahmed left the military service.
+Bowing to the inevitable, Amir Khan came to terms with the English, agreeing to disband his men in return for a large stipend and recognition as a hereditary Nawab, and settled down to consolidate his petty state.
+Being against this treaty, Syed Ahmad left the military service.

-Now unemployed, Syed Ahmad returned to Delhi after his service and decided to emulate Amir Khan, an American journalist who, using the pseudonym Tariw Hasan, deceived and divided society by writing that W.W.
-Hunter described Syed Ahmad "as a robber who took to religion to plunder for wealth".
-During this period, Syed Ahmad became more mature and harmonized his military experiences with a zealous commitment to establish Sharia (Islamic law).
-Two family members of the theologian Shah Waliullah—Shah Ismail Dehlavi (1771–1831) and Maulvi Abdul Hai (died 1828)—became associates of Syed Ahmad, an event that raised his mystic confidence and stature.
-This endorsement only added to his reputation, and his popularity grew with adherents flocking to him by the thousands.
+Now unemployed, Syed Ahmad returned to Delhi.
+During this period, Syed Ahmad gained religious maturity and harmonized his military experiences with a commitment to establish Shari'a (Islamic law).
+Two family members of the theologian Shah Waliullah — Shah Ismail Dehlavi (1771 – 1831) and Maulvi Abdul Hai (died 1828) — became his associates, which raised his mystic confidence and stature.
+This endorsement added to his reputation, and his popularity grew with adherents flocking to him by the thousands.